 God looked at everything he had made, and he found it very good.

 These are a great way to make your Wedding ceremony all about you.
-Ask your officiant to add a wedding reading that you love.
+Ask me about adding any reading that you love.